bjarneck/bjarneck.eu/_pages/research.md

 ## Work in Progress
 ### Under review
+Election Salience Revisited: How Elections (Do Not) Boost Affective Polarization.
+_With Elie Michel_.

+Soft Nudges, Hard Reality: Government Turnout Measures Don't Offset the Impact of Ending Compulsory Voting.
+_With Ruth Dassonneville and Bram Wauters_.

+PRRP Identity and Sense of Understanding for Citizens Who Engage in Political Violence.
+_With Fernando Feitosa and Jean-Benoit Pilet_.

+Curbing Citizen Support for Violence Against Politicians.
+_With Damien Bol & Diane Bolet_.

+The Hollowing of Consociational Politics: Far-Right Surges and Mainstream Losses in the 2024 Belgian and 2025 Dutch Elections.

+### Working papers (ordered by progress)
 Re-Ostracizing the Radical Right?
 Quasi-Experimental Evidence from an Election Panel.
 _With Jochem Vanagt, Laura Jacobs, and Jean-Benoit Pilet_

-Soft Nudges, Hard Reality: Government Turnout Measures Don't Offset the Impact of Ending Compulsory Voting.
-_With Ruth Dassonneville and Bram Wauters_

-Election Salience Revisited: How Elections (Do Not) Boost Affective Polarization.
-_With Elie Michel._

-### Working papers (ordered by progress)
-Curbing Citizen Support for Violence Against Politicians.
-_With Damien Bol & Diane Bolet._

 Happiness, Anger, and Satisfaction with Democracy: Unravelling the Emotional Drivers of the Winner-Loser Gap.